apache/kafka/clients/src/main/resources/common/message/README.md

 It's often useful to know how much space a message will take up before writing it out to a buffer.
 You can find this out by calling the Message#size method.

-You can also convert a message to a Struct by calling Message#toStruct.
-This allows you to use the functions that serialize Structs to buffers.

 Deserializing Messages
 ----------------------
 Message objects may be deserialized using the Message#read method.
 This method